MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module3/lab2/lab2.rst

 Step 10 - Deploy App Protect via CI/CD pipeline
 ###############################################

-In this module, we will install NGINX Plus and App Protect packages on CentOS with a CI/CD toolchain.
-NGINX teams created Ansible modules to deploy it easily in a few seconds.
+In this lab, we will install NGINX Plus and App Protect packages on CentOS with a CI/CD toolchain.
+NGINX teams created Ansible labs to deploy it easily in a few seconds.

 .. note:: The official Ansible NAP role is available here https://github.com/nginxinc/ansible-role-nginx-app-protect and the NGINX Plus role here https://github.com/nginxinc/ansible-role-nginx